Chat with us, powered by LiveChat

 The Flag of Uruguay

-You may recognize this national flag as it is similar in style and color to a couple other South American flags.
+You may recognize this national flag as it is similar in style and color to a couple of other South American flags.
 What you may not know is that it is only one of three flags that is used by the nation.
-The other two important national flags are the flag of Artigas and the flag of the Treinta y tres.
+The other two important national flags are the flag of Artigas and the flag of the Treinta y Tres.

 The flag consists of 9 alternating white and blue stripes that symbolize the original departments of Uruguay.
 This is based on the 13 stripes that the U.S. uses to represent the original colonies before gaining independence and creating the United States.